 such as Subversion (a.k.a.
 SVN), may require additional configuration to allow you to selectively ignore an arbitrary set of files in a path, _but_ include a specific file, such as your _repositories.config_ in that path.

 For SVN specifically, you may use SVN:IGNORE to prevent paths with certain patterns from being committed (and making a mess in your pending changes views).
-By adding the following pattern as an SVN:IGNORE to your "packages" directory, the repositories.config will be committed, but nuget package directories will be ignored.
+By adding the following patterns as an SVN:IGNORE to your "packages" directory, the repositories.config will be committed, but nuget package directories will be ignored.

 On mono you can run